Please Note: This is an evolving issue (last edited 9/10/2020) - please check back for new developments.

 - Paper/Plastic/Glass/Aluminum: Single stream is common off-campus but please check your local township for specifics on accepted items: City of Mishawaka and South Bend

-- CFL Lightbulbs: Intact bulbs can be disposed of at St. Joseph’s County Solid Waste Management Household Hazardous Waste drop-off site as well as some local hardware stores.
+- CFL Light bulbs: Intact bulbs can be disposed of at the St. Joseph’s County Solid Waste Management Household Hazardous Waste drop-off site as well as some local hardware stores.

 - Electronics & Appliances: The Solid Waste Management District of St. Joseph County collects obsolete electronics at the District Household Hazardous Waste (HHW) location, and all electronics are accepted free of charge.
 Best Buy also accepts outdated electronics for recycling (some are accepted free of charge, some are accepted for recycling for a fee).
 Please check their website before visiting.